blakekrpec/PyPeekr/README.md

     -

 - Next:
+    - Currently only works for Intel CPU, and Nvidia GPU.
+Maybe should add these to settings as toggles for the user to change from intelcpu to amdcpu, and same for gpu.
     - Change name util/utilzn/utilization to load throughout the project.
     - Add a logger to log errors and progress.
 Then add a button in settings where the user can print/view the log.